 A DPP SS has two states: Offline State and Online State.
 The Online State is further divided into an Associate Sub-State and an Operational Sub-state with respect to each association it establishes.

 A DPP SS may establish and maintain an association with multiple DPP terminals.
 Successful association establishment is conditioned on successful pairing and authentication.
-Each association has an independent state diagram.
+Each association has an independent state diagram for switching between Associate and Operational sub-states..

 Offline state